 Don’t overthink this and work on too much at once, just pick just one thing and focus on that.

-I’ve found that sometimes it takes a few reps just to find the pattern and efficiency with the movement, that’s why there’s 10 reps per set here.
+I’ve found that sometimes it takes a few reps just to build the pattern and efficiency with the movement and that’s why there’s 10 reps per set here.